odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 3. as contextual actions on object

 We will only cover the first case in this chapter.
-The second case will be covered in a :ref:`later chapter <howto/rdtraining/10_actions>` while the last is the topic of an appendix.
+The second case will be covered in a :ref:`later chapter <howto/rdtraining/10_actions>` while the last is the focus of an advanced topic.
 In our Real Estate example, we would like to link a menu to the ``estate.property`` model, so we are able to create a new record.
 The action can be viewed as the link between the menu and the model.